-In 2004, members of the Board of Directors who are not officers of Unitil or any of its subsidiaries received an annual retainer fee of \$7,000 in cash and \$5,500 in Unitil Common Stock, as well as \$1,000 for each Board Meeting attended.
-Members of the Executive Committee who are not officers of Unitil or any of its subsidiaries received an annual retainer fee of \$3,000 and \$1,000 for each meeting attended.
-The Chairman of the Executive Committee received an annual retainer fee of \$15,000, and \$1,000 for each meeting attended.
-Members of the Audit Committee and Compensation Committee received an annual retainer fee of \$3,000 and \$1,000 for each meeting attended.
-The Chairman of the Chairman of the Audit Committee and the Chairman of the Compensation Committee received an annual retainer fee of \$3,000, respectively, and \$1,000 for each meeting attended.
-Members of the Nominating Committee do not receive an annual retainer or meeting fees.
-Those Directors of Unitil who also serve as Directors of FG&E and Unitil Energy and who are not officers of Unitil or any of its subsidiaries received a meeting fee of \$100 per subsidiary meeting attended and no annual retainer fee from FG&E or Unitil Energy.
+In 2005, members of the Board of Directors who are not officers of Unitil or any of its subsidiaries received an annual retainer fee of \$7,000 in cash and \$5,500 in Unitil Common Stock, as well as \$1,000 for each Board Meeting attended.
+Members of the Audit Committee, Compensation Committee and Executive Committee each received an annual retainer fee of \$3,000 and \$1,000 for each meeting attended.
+The Chairman of the Audit Committee, Chairman of the Compensation Committee, and Chairman of the Executive Committee each received an annual retainer fee of \$8,000 and \$1,000 for each meeting attended.
+Members of the Nominating Committee each received an annual retainer fee of \$2,000 and \$1,000 for each meeting attended.
+The Chairman of the Nominating Committee received an annual retainer fee of \$4,000 and \$1,000 for each meeting attended.
+The Chairman of the Nominating Committee received an annual retainer fee of \$4,000 and \$1,000 for each meeting attended.
+The Chairman of the Nominating Committee received an annual retainer fee of \$4,000 and \$1,000 for each meeting attended.
+The Chairman of the Nominating Committee received an annual retainer fee of \$4,000 and \$1,000 for each meeting attended.
+The Chairman of the Nominating Committee received an annual retainer fee of \$4,000 and \$1,000 for each meeting attended.
+These Directors of Unitil who also serve as Directors of FG&E and Unitil Energy and who are not officers of Unitil or any of its subsidiaries received a meeting fee of \$100 per subsidiary meeting attended and no annual retainer fee from FG&E or Unitil Energy.
 All Directors are entitled to reimbursement of expenses incurred in connection with attendance at meetings of the Board of Directors and any Committee on which they serve.

 As part of the Company's overall support for charitable institutions, from 1999 through 2004 the Company maintained a program that provided a gift of \$1,000 annually for a total of five years to the Greater Seacoast United Way ("United Way") on behalf of each Director who retired from the Board.
 Past retiring Directors received no financial benefit from this program.
-The final gift to the United Way donated on behalf of the two Directors who retired in 2001 will be made in 2005.
-Beginning in 2005, this program will be discontinued and there will be no new charitable gifts contributed on behalf of retiring Directors under this program.
-No Directors retired from the Board in 2004.
+The final gift to the United Way donated on behalf of the two Directors who retired in 2001 was made in 2005.
+This program was discontinued in 2005 and thus there will be no new charitable gifts contributed on behalf of retiring Directors.